jeevanloyd/WeatherApi-Challenge/README.md

 1. Displayed current weather based on device location ( Must allow location service for browsers).
 2. Forcast for 5 days have been displayed.
 3. Users can switch between the units (Metric by default)
-4. Search based on city names have been achieved.
+4. Search based on city names have been achieved. *** Search based on "Cityname","Country code" (Ex: Geelong,AU) ***
-5. User can clear off the box and current weather location will be displayed.
+5. User can clear off the box .
 6. Unit testing is done for most of the components .